AceCentre/GridWizPy/README.md

 ## How does it work

 It only works on gridsets with a single image on each page.
 So it looks for the image on the page and replaces it with the results from a google search.
+It then replaces the single image in the page n win/ directory for each page.
+Simples!

 ## I want to modify the gridsets.
 What do I need to know?

 This script is very basic.
 It simply looks for pages that are labelled "Something n" and "Something n win" where n = a number.
 Dont change the syntax of "win" or add any more spaces.
 You can add more pages and add sounds etc - but it has to be this structure.

 ## Future plans / to-do